The-Balance-FFXIV/balance-static/content/jobs/melee/monk/basic-guide.md

 ### General Melding Priority

-General information on melding priority can be found on the [Monk job](https://www.thebalanceffxiv.com/jobs/melee/monk/) oage.
+General information on melding priority can be found on the [Monk job](https://www.thebalanceffxiv.com/jobs/melee/monk/) page.

 ### Stat Tiers